 Thank you to all our volunteer team members for their continued support.

 To enquire about volunteering, please contact firstname.lastname@example.org.

-The Nepean Museum offers two accessible meeting and event spaces for groups of up to 55 people.
+Nepean Museum offers two accessible meeting and event spaces that can be combined for group use.

 Work with us to shape your experience.
 Contact the museum before your visit to discuss your needs.
 Information about accessibility at the facility, programs, and services is available upon request.

 The accessibility features of this facility are detailed below.
 While the City of Ottawa is constantly working to improve access, please note that not all parts of every facility are necessarily 'accessible for all' as facilities were built to meet accessibility standards of their time.